nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 (For all use cases below, the **System** is the `AddressBook` and the **Actor** is the `user`, unless specified otherwise)

-**Use case: Delete a person**
+**Use Case: Add an Internship Listing**

 **MSS**

+1. User requests to Add
+2. System asks the user for Internship Position
+3. User inputs the Internship Position
+4. System asks the user for Company Name
+5. User inputs the Company Name
+6. System asks the user for application status
+7. User inputs the Status
+8. System Confirms Internship Addition
+9. User confirms addition
+10. System adds the internship listing

+Use Case ends.

+**Extensions**
+* 7.a System asks User to add addition information

+    * 7.a1 System ask User for Application Link

+    * 7.a2 User inputs Application link

+    * 7.a3 System ask User for Contact details of Hiring Manager

+    * 7.a3 User inputs Contact details of Hiring Manager

+* 8a.
+User denies the addition of the listing

+    Use Case ends.

+**Use Case: Delete Internship Listing**

+**MSS**

-1. User requests to list persons
+1. User requests to list internships inputted
-2. AddressBook shows a list of persons
+2. System shows a list all the inputted internships
-3. User requests to delete a specific person in the list
+3. User requests to delete an internship listing
+4. System Confirms the listing User wants to delete
+5. User confirms the listing to be deleted
-4. AddressBook deletes the person
+6. System deletes the internship listing

 Use case ends.

 **Extensions**

-* 2a.
-The list is empty.
+* 4a.
+User decides to not delete the listing

-  Use case ends.
+Use Case Ends.

-* 3a.
-The given index is invalid.

-    * 3a1.
-AddressBook shows an error message.

-      Use case resumes at step 2.

-*{More to be added}*

 ### Non-Functional Requirements